Why You Need a Door Chime for Business

 While the option above is great, if you want a more discreet approach, invest in a door chime for business that can be installed somewhere other than the front of the house.

 This still helps you keep track of the entry's activity, but it gives you more options to do so.
-Some business owners prefer to have their chimer all the way in the back of the house, in order to signal when it's time to go up front.
+Some business owners prefer to have their chimer all the way in the back of the establishment, in order to signal when it's time to go up front.
 Others like keeping a subtle chime at a low volume behind the register.

 Sometimes, the purpose of a distance chime is to get even more efficiency than available from a chime for open doors.
 In certain situations, though, it's about not disrupting the customer's experience, while making the employee's job easier to do.